cocos/cocos-docs/en/advanced-topics/js-oc-bridge.md

 ## Background

-Prior to v3.4.0, the reflection mechanism in [Using JavaScript to Call Objective-C](./oc-reflection.md) static methods, we not only needed to strictly declare package names and function signatures, but also needed to strictly check the number of parameters to ensure proper operation, which was a complicated step.
+Prior to v3.4.0, the reflection mechanism in [Using JavaScript to Call Objective-C](./oc-reflection.md) static methods, not only needed to strictly declare package names and function signatures, but also needed to strictly check the number of parameters to ensure proper operation, which was a complicated step.

-So in v3.4.0 we additionally provide another experimental method for simplifying calls from the scripting layer to the native layer.
-This is a kind of channel, or a bridge, which we named `JsbBridge` before introducing other scripting systems, meaning that it serves as a bridge to communicate between script and native APP via the `JSB` binding.
+Additionally provided in v3.4.0 is another experimental method for simplifying calls from the scripting layer to the native layer.
+This is a kind of channel, or a bridge, named `JsbBridge` before introducing other scripting systems, meaning that it serves as a bridge to communicate between script and native APP via the `JSB` binding.

 > **Note**: both ways are working fine, developers can choose to use them according to their actual needs.
-To use the previous way, please go to [Using JavaScript to Call Objective-C](./oc-reflection.md) documentation to see.
+To use the previous way, please review the  [Using JavaScript to Call Objective-C](./oc-reflection.md).

 ## JavaScript Interface Introduction

 The only two interfaces at the scripting level are `sendToNative` and `onNative`, which are **transfer** and **receive native layer** parameters, respectively.
 The following points need to be noted when using them:

-- Since this feature is still in the experimental stage, only `string` transfers are supported.
-If you need to transfer objects containing multiple parameters, please consider converting them to `Json` form for transfer and parsing them at different levels.
+- This feature is still in the experimental stage, only `string` transfers are supported.
+To transfer objects containing multiple parameters, please consider converting them to the `JSON` format for transfer and parsing them at different levels.
 - `onNative` will only record one function at a time, and will override the original `onNative` method when the property is `set` again.
 - The `sendToScript` method is a one-way communication and does not care about the return of the lower level, nor does it tell `JavaScript` whether the operation succeeded or failed.
 The developer needs to handle the operation itself.